Agriculture and Diet

-Sudan from southwest Asia.2 to collect rain water) discovered in Sudan including many at Musawwarat es Sufra.3 However hafirs would not have provided enough water for watering the farms.
+Sudan from southwest Asia.2 to collect rain water, discovered in Sudan including in Musawwarat es Sufra.3 However hafirs would not have always provided enough water for watering the farms.
 The only known Kushite dam used for water storage was found at Shaq el Ahmar.4